sporcina/dynamodb-connector/README.md

 ![Alt text](/readme_images/Running_Tests_From_Terminal.png "Running acceptance tests from Mac Terminal")

 Within your IDE
-Execute "JBehaveStories.java".
-For example in IntelliJ you can right-click on the file and run or debug it:
+Execute "DynamoDBConnectorTestCase.java" or "JBehaveStories.java".
+Both are provided because JBehave was used to drive the development of this connector, yet some test environments only JUnit.
+Their tests are identical conceptually with small variations in syntax.
+By default, "DynamoDBConnectorTestCases.java" executes when you build from the command prompt.
+In your IDE (e.g. IntelliJ) you can right-click on either of these files and run or debug it:

 ![Alt text](/readme_images/Execute_Stories_In_IntelliJ.png "Executing the acceptance tests from Intelli-J")

+note: The tests will create a new table titled "DynamoDbConnectorTestTable_toDelete", exercise it with documents, and then delete it.
+Creating a new DynamoDB table takes time, so to save some when running future tests, disable or don't run the "delete table" test.

 Important Files